Aotoge/OS/README.md

   uint addrs[NDIRECT+1];
 };

+// for the lowest layer: there is buffer cache for secotr (aka. block) struct {
+  struct spinlock lock;
+  struct buf buf[NBUF]; // a struct for sector struct buf head;
+} bcache;

+// for the inodes layer: there is buffer cache for inode struct {
+  struct spinlock lock;
+  struct inode inode[NINODE];
+} icache;

 // Return a B_BUSY buf with the contents of the indicated disk sector struct buf* bread(uint dev, uint sector);